martinlindelof/martinlindelof/README.md

 I like Blender 3D and 3D creation.
 I love-hate coding.

-Of all the languages I've tried, Rust made me realiez how much I love and think C/C++ makes the most sense.
+Of all the languages I've tried, Rust made me realize how much I love and think C/C++ makes the most sense.

 If you have a C++ job opening, maybe with Qt framework. e-mail me.